mixelpixel/LambdaSchoolTA/README.md

 <details>
   <summary>How U Do Da'????</summary><p>

-  ### HOW TO `git pull upstream master`
+  ### HOW TO get updates from Lambda School’s repositories with `git pull upstream master`:

   `git remote -v` will display your remote aliases and the associated URL

-  If you forked the LS repo and cloned _your_ fork, then `origin` should be set to _your_ GitHub repository
+  If you forked the Lambda School repository and cloned _your_ fork, then `origin` should be set to _your_ GitHub repository.
+The name `origin` is just a convention for signifying the GitHub repository which corresponds with your local Git repository.

-  If you do not have a remote alias set to Lambda School’s GH repo, do this:
+  If you do not have a remote alias set to Lambda School’s GitHub repository, you can add an _alias_ for the remote unique resource locater specifying Lambda School’s GitHub repository.
+To do that, the `git` tool uses this syntax: `git remote add upstream {URL}`.
+For example:
   ```
   git remote add upstream https://github.com/LambdaSchool/Responsive-Web-Design.git
   ```
-  ...then confirm with:
+  ...then confirm that the alias is set with:
   ```
   git remote -v
   ```